 Is it any good?

-With a screenplay by Sylvester Stallone, HOMEFRONT had the potential to be a solid, unpretentious action-crime movie.
-The cast certainly doesn't hurt.
+With a screenplay by Sylvester Stallone, HOMEFRONT had the potential to be a solid, unpretentious action-crime movie, but falls a bit short.
+The cast certainly doesn't hurt, though.
 Jason Statham is at his scowling, rapid-fire, buzzsaw-voiced best.
 James Franco is in full lunatic mode, funny and menacing.
 And Winona Ryder is truly surprising as Franco's trashy partner in crime.
 In smaller roles, Kate Bosworth and Rachelle Lefevre are also memorable.

 Despite some ridiculous twists and turns, the movie could have worked with a lightfooted, confident, breezy touch, but instead director Gary Fleder seems to have missed the point.
 His handling of Statham's razor-precise fight scenes is clumsy and inept, with rapid cutting destroying the clarity of the brawls.
 You can't even tell who is who.
 Worse, he handles the storytelling with a grim attitude -- an indifference toward a child in peril, for example -- thereby drowning out the movie's potential fun.

 Families can talk about...

 - Families can talk about the movie's violence.
 What is the movie's message about self-defense, non-violence, and revenge?
 Can a movie support an non-violent philosophy while being extremely violent?